In this article, you will what is up and down milling? it’s working principle and the difference between up and down milling processes.

-In up milling, the direction of the cutter rotation is opposite to that of work done.
-Whereas in the down milling, the direction of the cutter rotation coincides with the feed direction.
+In up, the direction of the cutter rotation is opposite to that of work done.
+Whereas in the down, the direction of the cutter rotation coincides with the feed direction.

-In up milling, the thickness of the chip is minimum at the beginning of the cut and it reaches to maximum when the cutting ends.
-Whereas in the down milling, the cutting forces vary as a maximum at the beginning and a minimum at the end.
+In up, the thickness of the chip is minimum at the beginning of the cut and it reaches to maximum when the cutting ends.
+Whereas in the down, the cutting forces vary as a maximum at the beginning and a minimum at the end.

-In up milling, cutting forces vary from a minimum at the beginning to a maximum at the end.
-Whereas in the down milling, the cutting force varies as a maximum at the beginning and minimum at the end.
+In up, cutting forces vary from a minimum at the beginning to a maximum at the end.
+Whereas in the down, the cutting force varies as a maximum at the beginning and minimum at the end.

-In up milling, The force of cutting tends to lift up the work since it is directed upwards.
+In up, The force of cutting tends to lift up the work since it is directed upwards.
 Hence fixturing is difficult.
-But in the down milling, The force of cutting is directed downwards and keeps the job pressed against the table.
+But in the down, The force of cutting is directed downwards and keeps the job pressed against the table.
 Hence fixturing is easy.

 The up milling is difficult for efficient cooling.
-But in down milling, the coolant can easily reach the cutting edge.
+But in down, the coolant can easily reach the cutting edge.

-In up milling, the chip accumulates at the cutting zone and interferes with cutting, spoiling the surface.
-Whereas in the down milling, the chip disposal is automatic and does not interface in cutting.
+In up, the chip accumulates at the cutting zone and interferes with cutting, spoiling the surface.
+Whereas in the down, the chip disposal is automatic and does not interface in cutting.

-In up milling, the cutter doesn’t begin cutting as soon as it touches the job and hence the surface appears wavy after milling.
-Whereas in the down milling, it starts removing metal immediately it reaches the job, the material is removed without sliding.
+In up, the cutter doesn’t begin cutting as soon as it touches the job and hence the surface appears wavy after milling.
+Whereas in the down, it starts removing metal immediately it reaches the job, the material is removed without sliding.

-The up milling is safer and most commonly used in spite of its disadvantages.
-As compared to down milling, it can be done only on rigid machines equipped with backlash eliminators.
+The up milling is safer and most commonly used despite its disadvantages.
+As compared to down, it can be done only on rigid machines equipped with backlash eliminators.

 Download PDF of this article